Robotic Flight Simulator Surgery Market

 -

 In June 2022, Intuitive Surgical partnered with Siemens Healthineers to integrate advanced scanning capabilities into Ion Endoluminal procedures.
-This collaboration focuses on enhancing real-time imaging precision, supporting improved navigation, and enabling better diagnostic accuracy during minimally invasive lung biopsies, aiming to deliver more effective outcomes for patients.
+This collaboration enhances real-time imaging precision, supports improved navigation accuracy, and enables more precise diagnostic capabilities during minimally invasive lung biopsies, contributing to better clinical outcomes for patients.

 -

-In March 2022, Quantum Surgical gained FDA 510(k) clearance for Epionerobot, and in September 2022, CMR Surgical Ltd. partnered with Institut Curie for a two-year clinical study to advance robotic-assisted cancer treatments.
+In March 2022, Quantum Surgical received FDA 510(k) clearance for its Epionerobot system, marking a significant milestone in robot-assisted surgical innovation.
+Later, in September 2022, CMR Surgical Ltd. partnered with Institut Curie to launch a two-year clinical study aimed at advancing robotic-assisted cancer treatments, reinforcing global efforts to improve precision surgery and oncological care.

 Robotic Flight Simulator Surgery Market Segment Analysis